 - India: Sanjeev Sanyal, Principal Economic Adviser, Ministry of Finance, Government of India.

-The G7 Panel has concluded its summary recommendations, which Lord Sedwill will discuss with G7 Leaders in Carbis Bay, on the basis of which a full report will be completed for the Autumn of 2021.
-Those summary recommendations include a 'Cornwall Consensus' - a new long-term approach to global economic resilience - which Leaders are encouraged to adopt, supported by a set of initial actions that could be taken to begin meeting that approach.
+The G7 Panel has concluded its summary recommendations, which Lord Sedwill discussed with G7 Leaders in Carbis Bay, on the basis of which a full report will be published on 13 October 2021.
+The summary recommendations included a 'Cornwall Consensus' - a new long-term approach to global economic resilience - which Leaders are encouraged to adopt, supported by a set of initial actions that could be taken to begin meeting that approach.